How to Summarize Long Documents with AI in Your Workflows

 Long PDFs, weekly reports, and noisy email threads eat hours of attention.
 This workflow takes any long-form text and produces a structured summary - a one-line headline, a few key bullets, and a list of action items - then drops it into Slack, email, or your project management tool so people get the value without reading the source.

-The workflow accepts documents from any input (uploaded files, FTP drops, mailbox attachments, Knowledge Base hits) and produces a deterministic summary object on every run.
+The workflow accepts documents from any input (FTP drops, mailbox attachments, or text pulled from a Knowledge collection) and produces a structured summary object on every run.
 Re-running on the same document produces a stable shape, so downstream automations that consume the summary don't break.

 Prerequisites

-- A source of documents: an ftp connection, an Email trigger, or files indexed in a Knowledge Base.
+• A source of documents: an ftp connection, an Email trigger, or documents embedded in a Knowledge collection.

 Step 1: Trigger on Incoming Documents